tommaso-manfe/DR-DIPW-Updated-Beyond-Regression-DiD/README.md

 The folder is organized as follows:
 - "Simulations Guthub": the coding material of the Monte Carlo simulations in the paper.
 The experiments are named following the paper and they are run through sbatch for    computational purposes.
-- "Application Guthub": the coding material of the replication of the paper "Corruption, trade costs, and gains from tariff liberalization: Evidence from southern africa" of Siqueira (2016) where new estimation methods are employed.
+- "Application Guthub": the coding material of the replication of the paper "Corruption, trade costs, and gains from tariff liberalization: Evidence from southern africa" of Sequeira (2016) where new estimation methods are employed.